oliviahokama/spotifyteam/README.md

 the time, it does allow for us to possibly see if there is any sort of relationship between its status as a "top 500 album of all time" and its popularity at the time of its relases (which we can find using other datasets).

-A link to our final project: https://atchan24.shinyapps.io/spotifyteam/
+A link to our final project is [here](https://atchan24.shinyapps.io/spotifyteam/)